evan-klein/server/README.md

 Server build scripts and config files for a Ubuntu server.

-Compatible with Ubuntu Server 24.04 LTS or newer
+Compatible with Ubuntu Server 24.04 LTS or newer.

 ## DevOps cheat sheet